Stable graphs: distributions and line-breaking construction: Introduction and main results

 \subsection{The finite third moment case, and other related work}

 The case where

 has already been well-studied.
-In particular, when $\mathbb{P}(D_1 = 2) < 1$, if we let $\beta=\E{D_1(D_1-1)(D_1-2)}$ then Theorem \ref{th:C-K+G} holds with $\alpha=2$ on rescaling the counting measure on each component by $\beta^{-1} n^{-2/3} \E{D_1}$ and the graph distances by $n^{-1/3}$.
+In particular, when $\mathbb{P}(D_1 = 2) < 1$, if we let $\beta=\E{D_1(D_1-1)(D_1-2)}$ then Theorem~\ref{th:C-K+G} holds with $\alpha=2$ if we rescale the counting measure on each component by $\beta^{-1} \E{D_1}n^{-2/3} $ and the graph distances by $\beta \E{D_1}^{-1} n^{-1/3}$.
 The limiting graphs are constructed similarly to ours but using a standard Brownian motion instead of a spectrally positive $\alpha$-stable L\'evy process (with the small variation that $\beta$ appears in the change of measure).
-See \cite[Theorem 2.4 and Construction 3.5]{BS16+} and also Section 3 of \cite{GoPIMS} for more details.
+See \cite[Theorem~2.4 and Construction 3.5]{BS16+} and also \cite{CKG17+} for more details.
 This \emph{Brownian graph} first appeared as the scaling limit of the critical Erd\H{o}s-R\'enyi random graph \cite{ABBrGo12} and is now known to be the universal scaling limit of various other critical random graph models.
-Precise analogues of our main results were already known in the Brownian case (except for Theorem~\ref{thm:MarchalAlg}).
+Precise analogues of our main results were already known in this Brownian case (except for Theorem~\ref{thm:MarchalAlg}).

 It follows from the properties of Brownian motion that the branch-points in $\mathcal G_{\mathrm{Br}}^s$, the connected Brownian graph with surplus $s$, are then all of degree 3.
 Its discrete kernel $\mathsf K_{\mathrm{Br}}^s$ is therefore a $3$-regular planted multigraph, whose distribution is given below.